In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 - Distribute as per content calendar

-- Remember to track the traffic coming from your social pages through these posts and also see how much of them contribute to conversion
+- Remember to track the traffic coming from your social pages through these posts and also see how much of them contribute to conversion.
+You may also buy digital transformation tools to run and assess performance of social media posts and make the required optimizations.

 - Based on the analysis, optimize your communication (social post text) as well as the content on landing pages to maximize traffic and conversion